funnbot/VoxelEngine/docs/weeks/week2-25.md

 - Reading forums on prefabs vs scratch building in script made me realize i should be pooling chunks instead of instantiating new ones and destroying, will do this week or next.
 Possibly make a chunkColumn pool, would also clean up if chunk columns were monobehaviours instead of structs because could specify coordinate in name.
 The chunkcolumns would then instantiate a number of chunks as children which would be constant size since world size wont change, base it on the chunkHeight const val.

 ### Log
 - Tuesday
   - Created a chunk column class to handle columns since they should all be instantiated seperately, chunks cannot be combined because time it takes to regenerate mesh.
   - Move the VoxelWorld chunk handling into chunk column
   - Creating a PrefabPool behaviour
+  - Setup a github pages for weekly notes to easily keep track and share them.
 - Wednesday
   - N
 - Thursday